harvardinformatics/snpArcher/docs/examples.md

 ```

 ## Profile setup
 Snakemake uses profile YAML files to specify commonly used command line arguments, so you don't have to remember all of the arguments you need.
 Read more about profiles [here](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).
-To specify a profile, you can use the `--workflow-profile` option when running Snakemake. snpArcher comes with two profiles, `default` and `slurm`, found in the `profiles` directory of the repository.
-We suggest that you copy the `profiles` directory to your project directory for reproducibility:
+To specify a profile, you can use the `--workflow-profile` option when running Snakemake.

 ```
-cp -r snpArcher/profiles projects/secretarybird_reseq
+cp -r snpArcher/workflow-profiles projects/secretarybird_reseq
 ```

 The profile also enables you to specify the compute resources any of snpArcher's rules can use.
 This is done via the YAML keys `default-resources`, `set-resources`, and `set-threads`. `default-resources` will apply to all rules, and `set-resources` can be applied to indiviudal rules, overriding what the default was set to.
 There is no way to set a default thread value.